It looks like you're new here. If you want to get involved, click one of these buttons!

 and three flowers come out of it.
 A bell

-is in the back.
+tower is in the back.
 The base touches the water

 which flows between two doors.
 Fig. G28 completes the picture.